 Canned tuna can substitute for canned salmon.
 Although the taste and color will be different, they can be prepared the same way using equal amounts according to the recipe.
 The other ingredients and preparation time can remain the same.

-If you’re wondering how tuna and salmon differ, check out my article Tuna vs Salmon: Which Is Better?
+If you’re wondering how it and salmon differ, check out my article Salmon: Which Is Better?

-The costs for Mahi Mahi or tuna will vary depending on how the fish are caught and where they are sold.
+The costs for fish will vary depending on how the fish are caught and where they are sold.
 When purchasing fish, be sure to check the label to see if it is wild-caught or farm raised.

 Mahi Mahi is more expensive than tuna.
 The average cost for wild caught Mahi Mahi is $18.99 per pound while the average cost for wild caught tuna is $14.99 per pound.